No. 18 Squadron IAF: Gallery

 IAF Chief ACM RKS Bhaduria handing over ceremonial key to SQ 18 CO Manish Tolani.

 HAL Tejas (LA-5018) of Squadron 18 Flying Bullets doing air maneuver.

 HAL Tejas SP-18 fresh off the production line.

 Men of the Squadron posing with one of their Folland Gnat fighter jets, a few months before the Indo-Pakistani War of 1971 broke out.
-Colorized.
+Fg Offr Nirmal Jit Singh Sekhon, PVC is sitting in the 2nd row from the bottom, 4th from the right.

 HAL Tejas from No. 18 Squadron on a routine sortie.